cys920622/DistributedFS/README.txt

 logging to the console.
 Should normally be turned off.

->Running unit tests:
+>Running integration tests:
-Unit tests can be run with app.go [server-address:port].
+Integration tests can be run with app.go [server-address:port].
+Since they spin up multiple DFS instances that run in concurrent goroutines, they are unfortunately extra prone to concurrent map write exceptions and races.